savanaachou/Umami/README.md

 ---

 ## Overview
-*Under the Neon Sky* is a story-focused game where players run a late-night ramen shop in a neon-soaked cyberpunk city.
+*Umami* is a story-focused game where players run a late-night ramen shop in a neon-soaked cyberpunk city.
 Serve customers, cook dishes under time pressure, and navigate a web of secrets, gangs, and city intrigue.
 Player choices affect relationships with characters and the flavor of the ending, creating a rich narrative experience with replay value.

 ---